25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

      - `nullable` value type
      - `tuple` value type

-2. Reference Types: They store references to their data.
+2. Reference Types: They store references to their data

    - They are also known as _objects_
    - Built-in Reference Types: